NeuroSyd/S4D-ECG/README.md

 # S4D-ECG: A shallow state-of-the-art model for cardiac arrhythmia classification ([Paper](https://www.medrxiv.org/content/10.1101/2023.06.30.23292069v1))

 This work consists of three main code files.
-The ECG.py file includes the model definition and training process.
-ECG_predict.py evaluates the model's performance on a test set.
-Finally, ECG_generalization assesses the model's generalization and robustness using different datasets.
+The Model.py file includes the model definition and training process.
+Evaluation.py evaluates the model's performance on a test set.
+Finally, Generalization assesses the model's generalization and robustness using different datasets.

 Together, these files provide a comprehensive pipeline for developing, training, evaluating, and testing the S4D-ECG model.